“The Stanley Kubrick Archives

 to the final frames of Eyes Wide Shut

-, artwork, set designs, sketches, correspondence, documents, screenplays, drafts, notes, and shooting schedules.
+, including photographs, props, posters, artwork, set designs, sketches, correspondence, documents, screenplays, drafts, notes, and shooting schedules.